Guide to Auto Loans and Car Buying for Veterans

 • The length of your loan

-You can use tools like auto loan calculators to get a closer idea of how much you could borrow, or afford.
+You can use tools like auto loan calculators to get an idea of how much you could borrow or afford.

-If you’re planning on buying a car with cash, then there are other unique factors you’ll need to consider when it comes to making a budget.
-One of the pros of buying a car outright is that you won’t have any monthly payments.
+If you're planning to buy a car with cash, then there are other factors to consider when it comes to making a budget.
+One of the pros of buying a car outright is that you won't have any monthly automotive loan payments.

-It’s important to make a budget before you even start looking at cars, so that you know, realistically, the kind of car you can afford, and you lower the risk of over borrowing for luxury add-ons you don’t need.
+It's important to make a budget before looking at cars, so that you have a realistic idea of the kind of car you can afford, and you lower the risk of over borrowing for unnecessary luxury add-ons.

 Leasing vs. Buying

-Leasing a car gets you into a new vehicle, without committing to buying it.
-This can be a popular option for active duty service members, who change stations every couple of years.
-When you lease a car, you’re essentially renting it from the dealer.
-While insuring a leased car may be more expensive, due to the amount of coverage you could need, you won’t have to worry about paying interest on a loan, and you have more flexibility if you’re deployed.
-Another pro of leasing a car is that you may be able to upgrade to luxury models, particularly if you’re leasing for a short time.
+Leasing a car gets you a new vehicle without committing to buying it.
+This can be a popular option for active duty service members who change stations every couple of years.
+When you lease a car, you're essentially renting it from the dealer.
+While insuring a leased car may be more expensive due to the amount of coverage you could need, you won't have to pay interest on a loan.
+This could offer more financial flexibility while you're deployed.
+Another pro of leasing a car is that you may be able to upgrade to luxury models, particularly if you're leasing for a short time.

-However, it’s important to note that if you get in an accident while leasing a car, the repairs, either to yours or other vehicles involved, may not be covered by the insurance, and you will still owe the dealer the car’s worth.
+However, it's important to note that if you get in an accident while leasing a car, the repairs, either to your vehicle or other vehicles involved, may not be covered by the insurance carrier, and you will owe the dealer if the car is totaled.
 This is where things like gap insurance come in handy when leasing a car.
-In the long run, if you’re planning on owning a car for several years, leasing is ultimately the most expensive option.
+In the long run, if you're planning to own a car for several years, leasing may be the more expensive option.

 Understand Refinancing

-When considering if you should refinance your auto loan, you might ask yourself the following questions:
+When considering if you should refinance your auto loan, ask yourself the following questions:

 • What are the lifetime savings if I refinance?